Skip to main content

 .login(user)

-// For example, returning the token
+// Return the token (for example)

 return Response.json(token, 200);